 There are plenty of Christmas market and festive photos to be had but stand on the opposite side of Domplatz to capture the cathedral in the background

 The main Christmas tree is in Residenzplatz, you can see this from the Salzburg Residence balcony I mentioned previously

 Head up to the Fortress Hohensalzburg for epic views not just across the city but also the surrounding Alps and valley.

 There are 10 great viewpoints in the city that I loved and you can read about how to reach them all in detail in my post - The Best Viewpoints in Salzburg.

 One of the most picturesque and most photographed places in Austria and probably in Europe, it’s no surprise the Hallstatt area is UNESCO World Heritage listed.
 You’ve probably seen photos of this charming Austrian village perched on the hillside along the shore of Lake Hallstatter See.

-While this town’s existence is no secret and the 800,000 tourists that visit it each year hardly makes this an ‘alternative’ destination, Hallstatt is on this list because the Hallstatt Christmas Market only runs for TWO DAYS every year.
+While this town’s existence is no secret and the 800,000 tourists that visit it each year hardly makes this an ‘alternative’ destination, Hallstatt is on this list because the Hallstatt Christmas Market only runs for ONE OR TWO DAYS every year.

 Usually in the first or second weekend of December, Hallstatt Christmas Market is like no other European Christmas Market I’ve experienced.
 This really is an event by the locals, for the locals, everyone knows everyone, families and friends gather and share the products, food and drink between their stores, welcoming in the tourists too and offering plenty of samples and easy-going conversation.